The boosted HP filter is more general than you might think: Introduction

-Amongst this commentary, we draw attention to \citet{schuler2021cyclical} who pointed out that Hamilton's AR(4) regression filter fails to reproduce the standard chronology of US business cycles and `emphasizes cycles that exceed the duration of regular business cycles (i.e., longer than 8 years), and completely mutes certain short-term fluctuations.' \cite{cogley1995effects} earlier pointed to some similar distortionary effects of HP filter estimates of cycles using frequency domain methods to assess the filter's transfer function and gain at various frequencies. \citet{knightboosted} provided a new frequency domain analysis of both the HP and bHP filters, showing that the latter has some additional `free pass' effects at low frequencies over that of the HP filter, giving it improved recovery properties for trends with frequencies in an interval around the origin.
-Recent empirical works by \citet{drehmann2018you}, \citet{hall2021does} and \citet{jonsson2020cyclical} compared the HP filter and Hamilton's regression filter in real data examples and the accumulated empirical evidence from these studies favors the former.
-In subsequent work \citet{hall2022boosted} provided transfer function analysis and studied the empirical performance of the HP and bHP filters with various stopping rules, recommending a `twicing' version of bHP with a second iteration (2HP) for trend and growth cycle analysis with New Zealand quarterly macroeconomic data.
+Among the commentary, \citet{knightboosted} provided a frequency domain analysis of both the HP and bHP filters, showing that the latter has some additional `free pass' effects at low frequencies over that of the HP filter, giving it improved recovery properties for trends with frequencies in an interval around the origin.
+Recent empirical works by \citet{drehmann2018you}, \citet{hall2021does} and \citet{jonsson2020cyclical} compared the HP filter and HRF in real data examples and the accumulated empirical evidence from these studies favors the former.
+In subsequent work \citet{hall2024selecting} provided transfer function analysis and studied the empirical performance of the HP and bHP filters with various stopping rules, recommending a `twicing' version of bHP with a second iteration (2HP) for trend and growth cycle analysis with New Zealand quarterly macroeconomic data. \citet{lu2023boost} extended the discussion of the properties of the HP filter and its boosted version in line with their finite sample weights and linked the necessity of boosting to the patterns observed in the macro time series.